-Training Provided: Wilderness First Responder Chainsaw or rigging certification Carpentry Mental Health First Aid Trail crew leadership Risk management Trail maintenance and construction
+Training Provided: Wilderness First Responder Chainsaw certification Carpentry Rigging Trail crew leadership Risk management Trail maintenance and construction

 Educational/Recreational Opportunities: Western Massachusetts is a mecca of outdoor adventure opportunities, including hiking, biking, and paddling.

-Professional Development Opportunities: All members will become certified Wilderness First Responders.
-Members will learn leadership and teamwork skills throughout their term of service.
-In addition, members will enhance their communication and conflict resolution skills while living and serving in a community environment.
+Professional Development Opportunities: All members will become certified in Leave No Trace and Wilderness First Responder.
+Members will learn leadership and teamwork skills throughout the term of service.
+In addition, members will enhance their communication and conflict resolution skills while living and serving in a community environment

 Main Area of Focus: Backcountry/Trail work